 Statement of facts:

-Fragments of the Report
+see bottom of the page for full Report

 on behalf of TLSB